Krystal enjoys drawing in her free time. She also loves to give easy tutorials on cute drawings.

 Leave the rest of the head for later, and move on to the body.
 Just below the head, draw a large potato-like shape for the cat's body.
 Leave a small gap between the two shapes.

 The small gap you left between the head and the body was for the neck.
-Go ahead and draw that now in order to bring the head and body together.
+Go ahead and draw that now to bring the head and body together.

 You'll be drawing three legs in this step.
 Just draw them according to the numbering in these instructions and the example drawing.